 Genes may be added or removed based on updated clinical relevance.
-For detailed information regarding gene-specific performance and technical limitations, see Method Description or contact a laboratory genetic counselor.
+Refer to the Targeted Genes and Methodology Details for Neuronal Ceroid Lipofuscinosis (Batten Disease) Gene Panel in Special Instructions for the most up to date list of genes included in this test.
+For detailed information regarding gene specific performance and technical limitations, see Method Description or contact a laboratory genetic counselor.